veeambestpractise/best-practices-guide/applications/domino.md

 5. If DAOS enabled on the Domino Server, You can search the missing file and restore with Veeam Instant File Level Restore.
 For more information (https://www-10.lotus.com/ldd/dominowiki.nsf/dx/Archiving_and_recovering_IBM_Lotus_DAOS-enabled_databases)

->Note:
+*Note:*
->Currently, there is no option to work with Domino Logfiles, you may consider changing transaction logging to circular logging follow >the steps to change the transaction logging option: (https://www.ibm.com/support/knowledgecenter/en/SSKTMJ_9.0.1/admin/admn_settingupadominoserverfortransactionlogging_t.html)
+>Currently, there is no option to work with Domino Log files, you may consider changing transaction logging to circular logging follow >the steps to change the transaction logging option: (https://www.ibm.com/support/knowledgecenter/en/SSKTMJ_9.0.1/admin/admn_settingupadominoserverfortransactionlogging_t.html)